Did you know you can now book a picnic or fire pit online?

 • The Non-Designated Open Air Burn site is set at least 3.04 metres (10 feet) from any combustible structures or objects and the space above the burn is at least 3.04 metres (10 feet) from vegetation and the drip line (overhanging branches) of trees.

-• An effective extinguishing agent of sufficient size and with the capability of extinguishing the fire shall be immediately available;
+• An effective extinguishing agent of sufficient size and with the capability of extinguishing the fire shall be immediately available.

-• Are not permitted when a smog alert has been declared, when wind speed exceeds 25 kilometres per hour, or when rain or fog is present or weather conditions prevent the ready dispersion of smoke.
+• Are not permitted when a smog alert has been declared, when wind speed exceeds 25 kilometres per hour, when rain or fog is present or weather conditions prevent the ready dispersion of smoke.

 • Groups are guaranteed the designated picnic area during their permitted time only.
 Groups are permitted to use the water park outside of their permit time.